emily-longman/Nucella_can_Pop_Genomics/README.md

 ## Project Summary

-Assembled the draft genome for the channeled dogwhelk, *Nucella canaliculata*, and analyzed the fine scale demography using pooled-sequencing of 19 populations distributed along ~1,500 km of the west coast of North America.
+We assembled the draft genome for the channeled dogwhelk, *Nucella canaliculata*, using both Oxford Nanopore Technologies (ONT) long reads and AVITI PE300 short reads, and analyzed the fine scale demography of the species using pooled-sequencing of 19 populations distributed along ~1,500 km of the west coast of North America.
 Additionally, we performed geometric morphometrics of shell morphology to determine if spatial patterns of morphology are concordant with the phylogeographic patterns.

-All sequencing was performed at DNA Technologies and Expression Analysis Core at the UC Davis Genome Center and the bioinformatics pipeline was completed on the Vermont Advanced Computing Center ([VACC](https://www.uvm.edu/vacc)).
+All sequencing was performed at [DNA Technologies and Expression Analysis Core] (https://dnatech.ucdavis.edu/) at the UC Davis Genome Center and the bioinformatics pipeline was completed on the Vermont Advanced Computing Center ([VACC](https://www.uvm.edu/vacc)).

 ### Research Questions